 Low magnification SEM micrographs of the isothermally crystallised nanocomposites show that the banded spherulites, that were previously seen in the unfilled polyethylene, are no longer visible even after the addition of very small amounts (2 wt%) of hBN.
 The whole texture of the polymer matrix is different to the unfilled polyethylene blend, where there is no slight evidence of banded spherulites.
 High magnification SEM micrographs show that there is a much more disordered polymer morphology, relative to the unfilled polyethylene, in the isothermally crystallised nanocomposites.
-In the low magnification micrographs of the nanocomposites, there is little evidence of the banded spherulitic morphology that characterizes the unfilled system; the higher magnification images reveal a much more disordered morphology.
-This is consistent with the work of Green et al. [24], who reported that dispersing MMT platelets into polyethylene resulted in system characterized by enhanced nucleation and a disordered lamellar texture.
+In the low magnification micrographs of the nanocomposites, there is little evidence of the banded spherulitic morphology that characterises the unfilled system; the higher magnification images reveal a much more disordered morphology.
+This is consistent with the work of Green et al. [24], who reported that dispersing MMT platelets into polyethylene resulted in system characterised by enhanced nucleation and a disordered lamellar texture.

 It is speculated that the change in the morphology upon the addition of hBN particles is due to a very strong nucleating effect brought about by the addition of hBN particles.
 The incorporation of hBN particles, which act as nucleating sites and nucleating agents, increases the rate at which spherulites develop where they seem to impinge upon each other, thus limiting further growth.
 This results in an undeveloped banded spherulitic growth in the morphology, where the spherulites are not circular like the banded spherulites in the pure polyethylene matrix; this effect becomes more pronounced with increasing hBN loading levels.
 This could be attributed to the stronger interaction between the boron nitride and the polymer matrix as the hBN content increases, due to the increasing nucleating effect.
-Green et al. [25] found similar observations where they found that the addition of MMT particles into polyethylene resulted in a system with a highly disordered morphology due to the inhibition of crystal growth, similar to the system studied here.
-Similar results have been reported by Chan et. al [26] in polypropylene/calcium carbonate showing SEM images of polypropylene with spherulites 40 μm in size whereas the nanocomposites containing 9.2 vol % of filler showed no spherulites and a completely different morphology.
-As the extent of morphological disorder in the polyethylene matrix increases with increasing hBN content, the polymer becomes almost featureless at high hBN content and is unrecognizable from the isothermally crystallised unfilled polyethylene, as seen from the high magnification SEM micrographs.
-This highly disordered morphology is a result of the ability of hBN to promote nucleation which in turn limits the ordered growth of banded spherulites where they are not clearly present.
+Green et al. [25] found similar observations where f 30 wt%.